lucasktlee/posts/drafts/blockchains-potential.md

 Bitcoins are held in digital wallets, which have proven quite vulnerable to theft by determined cyber-criminals.
 The first known theft of Bitcoins from a digital wallet occurred on June 13, 2011.
 This was followed by other notable thefts from digital wallets.<sup><a href="#fn06" id="fref06">6</a></sup> Moreover, digital wallets have also proven vulnerable to data corruption, as was the case with Bitomat, then the third largest Bitcoin exchange, which lost its wallet (and 17,000 Bitcoins) when its virtual machine on Amazon Web Services Elastic Cloud Computing was deleted on July 26, 2011.<sup><a href="#fn07" id="fref07">7</a></sup>

 Indeed, the process of [properly securing one’s Bitcoin wallet](https://bitcoin.org/en/secure-your-wallet) is rather more than most common computer users will be likely to be able to follow.
-I do expect, though, that new startups will emerge that will be in a position to improve this process, so I do not view this as a serious long-term problem.
+I do expect, though, that new startups will emerge that will improve this process, so I do not view this as a serious long-term problem.
 I am more concerned about the long-term ability of defenders to protect Bitcoin wallets from determined attackers.

+In general, my view is that until one can make securing Bitcoin wallets intuitive and relatively painless for _ordinary users,_

+### Fixed limit of 21 million Bitcoins

 <h2 id="ep">The Blockchain as an Enabling Protocol</h2>

-To me, while Bitcoin may not displace national currencies any time in the future, the blockchain protocol that underlies Bitcoin remains fascinating as an enabling protocol, similar to how our modern internet is built upon the <abbr title="Transmission Control Protocol">TCP</abbr>/<abbr title="Internet Protocol">IP</abbr>.
+While Bitcoin may not displace national currencies any time in the future, the blockchain protocol that underlies Bitcoin remains fascinating as an enabling protocol for future applications, similar to how our modern internet is built upon the <abbr title="Transmission Control Protocol">TCP</abbr>/<abbr title="Internet Protocol">IP</abbr>.
 It can be seen as the fundamental building block for a new generation of applications that require information to be stored in a—largely<sup><a href="#fn08" id="fref08">8</a></sup>—unchangeable database that is not controlled by any single entity.

-These include, without limitation, the use of the blockchain for:
+But first, what is the “blockchain”?

+The

 *
 *